Skip to main content

 Coordination model

 Backup, restore, and upgrade do not each implement their own lock and retry policy.
-They share one coordination service that wraps the operation-lock adapter and keeps audit fields consistent.
+They share one coordination service that owns the lock write path and keeps audit fields consistent.

 Reference table